maykinmedia/objects-api/docs/api/usage.rst

     []

-Our tree object was created at 2021-03-03 (``registrationAt``), so it hasn't existed at 2021-02-02 yet and Object API responses with empty list.
+Our tree object was created at 2021-03-03 (``registrationAt``), so it didn't exist (administratively speaking) at 2021-02-02 yet.
+Hence, the Objects API response is an empty list.